-How to get the title of the previous article in AnQiCMS template?
+How to get the title of the previous article in the AnQiCMS template?

-To get the title of the previous article, we mainly rely on the built-in 'Template Tag' feature of AnQiCMS.These tags are like pre-set functions, which can help us easily extract the required data from the database and display it in the way we want.
+To obtain the title of the previous article, we mainly rely on the built-in "Template Tag" feature of AnQiCMS.These tags are like pre-set functions that can help us easily extract the required data from the database and display it in the way we want.

 Basic usage method

-prevArchiveThe usage of the tag is very simple and clear.
-You need to use{% prevArchive 变量名 %}such a structure to wrap it, where变量名is a temporary variable you define for the data of the last article you obtained.prev.
+prevArchiveThe label usage is very concise and clear.
+You need to wrap it using{% prevArchive 变量名 %}such a structure, where变量名is a temporary variable you define for the data of the last article you got, for exampleprev.

 This is a basic example: